sean7512/RestEssentials/README.md

 The use of the built-in JSON object in RestEssentials and Swift 4's Codable are interchangeable (you can post JSON and expect a Codable object back or you can post a Codable object and get any response type back).

-### Making a GET Request and getting back a Swift 4 Codable object.
+### Making a GET Request and getting back a Swift 4 Codable object
 ```swift
 import RestEssentials